COMP 303- COMPUTER ARCHITECTURE

 Main problems, datasets, evaluation metrics, and approaches in computer vision for autonomous driving, depth / motion estimation, localization, mapping, free-space estimation, object detection / tracking, semantic / instance segmentation, and end-to-end learning of driving.

-COMP 428- WIRELESS NETWORKS
+COMP 428- COMMUNICATION NETWORKS

 Credits:3